mhucka/EvernotePDFClipper/README.md

 This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, WITHOUT EVEN THE IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 The software and documentation provided hereunder is on an "as is" basis, and the author has no obligations to provide maintenance, support, updates, enhancements or modifications.
 In no event shall the author be liable to any party for direct, indirect, special, incidental or consequential damages, including lost profits, arising out of the use of this software and its documentation, even if the author has been advised of the possibility of such damage.
 See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with this library in the file named "COPYING.txt" included with the software distribution.
+You should have received a copy of the GNU Lesser General Public License along with this library in the file named "LICENSE.txt" included with the software distribution.